RifqyAthala/SuperMarket_Customers/README.md

 ## What Will You Find Here?
 Jupyter Notebook: Detailed data analysis, complete with code and comments.
 Tableau Public Story: Interactive visualizations to complement the analysis.

+## Contributing and License
+Feel free to fork this project, submit PRs and share it as you like.
+For any questions or discussions, please open an issue.